 1. Find Your Niche

 “Finding a niche” is a phrase you hear almost every time someone talks about content creation, because branding yourself is an essential step in the journey to Instagram success.
+Whether you’re promoting products through Amazon Associates as an affiliate or selling your own products/services, getting your niche right matters.
 Remember: the range of niches is nearly infinite, so make sure yours is unique and that you’re passionate about it.
 There are literally millions of Instagram users; what is going to make you stick out from the crowd?

 Once you discover a niche, stick to it, as your followers engage with posts because of that branding.
 They are now your target audience, so make sure your content will continue to interest them.
 For instance, one of my niches is travel, so my followers expect posts about my travels.
 If I suddenly post a picture of my two best friends at home, my followers won’t engage with the post as much as usual.